While epilepsy and vertigo are distinct neurological conditions, they can sometimes present similar symptoms in…

 This condition is diagnosed when you suffer two or more seizures that aren’t provoked by another triggering factor.
 These neurological events must occur at least 24 hours apart for you to be diagnosed as epileptic.

-So what exactly are seizures?
-These happen when you have a chemical imbalance in your brain.
-That imbalance causes a sudden surge of electrical impulses.
-This sends abnormal motor signals all over your body, which makes it convulsed and shake.
+So, what exactly are seizures?
+When you have epilepsy, a chemical imbalance in your brain causes a sudden surge of electrical impulses.
+This sends abnormal motor signals all over your body, which makes it convulse and shake.

-There are two different types of seizures that affect your brain: Focal seizures and generalized seizures.
+There are two different types of chemical imbalance seizures that affect your brain: Focal seizures and generalized seizures.
 A focal seizure only affects one area of the brain, where a generalized seizure affects both sides.
-Epilepsy isn’t the only cause of seizure conditions, so finding out what other things can cause them is the key to finding the best treatment option for you.
+An epilepsy neurotransmitter imbalance isn’t the only cause of seizure conditions, so finding out what other things can cause them is the key to finding the best treatment option for you.

 Other causes of seizures